ClonyPDF home

 Distance from camera

 Stand roughly 1.5 meters from the camera so your head and shoulders fill the frame without distortion.
 Standing too close exaggerates the nose and forehead; too far back leaves too much background to crop, which can shrink your head below the 32mm minimum after cropping.
+The crop guide explains how the 7:9 ratio and head-height band are applied together.

 Common mistakes